scala/docs.scala-lang/_overviews/scala3-book/ca-type-classes.md

 ### A real-world example

 For a real-world example of how type classes are used in Scala 3, see the `CanEqual` discussion in the [Multiversal Equality section][multiversal].

-{% comment %}
-NOTE: I thought this was too much detail for an overview, but I left here in case anyone else thinks differently.

-### Discussion

-The definition of a type class is expressed with a parameterized type with abstract members, such as a trait.

-The main difference between (a) subtype polymorphism with inheritance and (b) ad-hoc polymorphism with type classes is how the definition of the type class is implemented, in relation to the type it acts upon.
-As shown, a type class is expressed through a `given` instance definition.
-With subtype polymorphism, the implementation is mixed into the parents of a class, and only a single term is required to perform a polymorphic operation.

-The type class solution takes more effort to set up, but is more extensible: Adding a new interface to a class requires changing the source code of that class.
-By contrast, instances for type classes can be defined anywhere.
-{% endcomment %}

 [multiversal]: {% link _overviews/scala3-book/ca-multiversal-equality.md %}